eclipse-openj9/openj9-docs/docs/xmso.md

 Default values vary by platform.
 See [Default settings for the OpenJ9 VM](openj9_defaults.md).

+<i class="fa fa-pencil-square-o" aria-hidden="true"></i> **Note:** On 64-bit z/OS, the default size is the minimum that can be allocated by the operating system.
+So if you set a value that is smaller, that value is ignored by the VM.

 ## See also

 - [`-Xiss/-Xss/-Xssi`](xss.md) (stack size and increment for Java&trade; threads)